heitorfr/ios-image-editor/README.md

 iOS Image Editor
 ================

 A iOS View Controller for image cropping.
 An alternative to the UIImagePickerController editor with extended features.
+Drop me a line if your're using this on your apps, I would like to know.

 Features
 --------